opensearch-project/documentation-website/_data-prepper/common-use-cases/trace-analytics.md

 ## Next steps and more information

-The [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/) documentation provides additional information about configuring OpenSearch to view trace analytics in OpenSearch Dashboards.
+The [OpenSearch Dashboards Observability plugin]({{site.url}}{{site.baseurl}}/observability-plugin/trace/ta-dashboards/) documentation provides additional information about configuring OpenSearch to view Trace Analytics in OpenSearch Dashboards.

 For more information about how to tune and scale Data Prepper for trace analytics, see [Trace tuning](#trace-tuning).